greenelab/deep-review/all-sections.md

 We find that domain-specific considerations have greatly influenced how to best harness the power and flexibility of deep learning.
-Model interpretability is often critical: understanding the patterns in data may be just as important as fitting the data.
+Model interpretability is often critical.
+Understanding the patterns in data may be just as important as fitting the data.
 In addition, there are important and pressing questions about how to build networks that can efficiently represent the underlying structure and logic of the data.
 Domain experts can play important roles in designing